zdhNarsil/zdhNarsil.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergradutate in School of Mathematical Sciences at Peking University advised by [Prof. Zhanxing Zhu](https://sites.google.com/view/zhanxingzhu/).
-I have also worked with [Prof. Qiang Liu](https://www.cs.utexas.edu/~lqiang/index.html).
+I have also worked with [Prof. Qiang Liu](https://www.cs.utexas.edu/~lqiang/index.html) and [Prof. Bin Dong](http://bicmr.pku.edu.cn/~dongbin).

 This winter, I will apply for Ph.D.